wp-plugins/8tracks-shortcode/readme.txt

 = Is there any practical reason to change this? =

-Some themes render the <iframe> that the HTML5 player uses strangely, and then nothing plays.
+Some themes render the "<iframe>" that the HTML5 player uses strangely, and then nothing plays.
 In these cases, fallback to Flash is the preferred option.
 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

 == Changelog ==